Didisimmons/Ayo-Recipes/TEST.md

 The user can reset the search query by clicking the "CLEAR" button, or they can return to the home page by clicking the "BACK" button at the bottom of the page.

-4. Easily locate the call to action buttons on the site to allow the user either register or Sign up
+4. Easily locate the call to action buttons on the site to allow the user either register or Sign up.

 When a user visits the homepage, the register and Login buttons appear on the navigation bar and, when clicked, direct the user to either the register or Login page.